Selection Procedures in Competitive Admission: Analysis

 \section{Analysis}

-I first show that competition leads firms to "over-accept" candidates in the sense that they reward the low signal even though it has negative posterior expected productivity.
-In any symmetric equilibrium, the payoffs of the firms are no different than if they could not observe any signals.
+I first show that competition leads firms to `over-accept' candidates in the sense that they reward the low signal even though it has negative posterior expected productivity.
+In any symmetric equilibrium, the payoffs of the firms are no different from their payoffs if they could not observe any signals.